 The awards are presented at your company by a Lord Lieutenant, one of the Queen’s representatives.
 They have permission to fly the Queen’s Awards flag at their main offices, and use the official emblem on their marketing materials.

 If your business wins a Queen’s Award you will also receive a Grant of Appointment (an official certificate) and a commemorative crystal trophy, as well as benefiting from press coverage and great kudos from customers and suppliers.

 The Queen’s Awards are free to enter and you can apply for more than one award.
-The application window for the 2022 awards opened on Saturday 1 May and will run until September.
-So you have plenty of time – but don’t leave it!
+The application window for the 2023 awards opened on Sunday 1 May 2022 and is open until midday on Tuesday 6 September.

 To be eligible to apply your organisation must be based in the UK.
 You only need to have a minimum of two full-time UK employees or part-time equivalents.
 You must file your company tax returns with HMRC and demonstrate strong corporate social responsibility.
 Your company can be a business or non-profit organisation.

 Each of the four award categories has additional entry criteria.
 To find out more visit the official gov.uk website.
 You can contact the Queen’s Awards Helpline on 020 7215 6880 from Monday to Friday, 9am to 5pm.

 - See the forms and rules at the government website